-Monkeypox is a viral disease that has been declared a national public health emergency.
+Mpox (formerly known as Monkeypox) is a viral disease that has been declared a Public Health Emergency of International Concern.
 All members of the Bearcat community are encouraged to learn about symptoms, protective measures, and what to do if exposed.

 - Swollen lymph nodes